Skip To Content

 • March 13 2023

 Adam Berkaw, a partner of the Firm, represents clients in all aspects of corporate and securities law.
-He focuses his practice on initial public offerings (including SPACs) and other primary and secondary equity offerings, mergers and acquisitions, corporate governance and other general corporate law matters.
+He focuses his practice on initial public offerings and other primary and secondary equity offerings, mergers and acquisitions (including DeSPACs), corporate governance and other general corporate law matters.
 In addition, he also has significant experience in advising domestic and international clients on SEC reporting requirements, stock exchange rules and regulations and other regulatory compliance matters.
-Mr. Berkaw has represented clients in a diverse range of industries, including banking, consulting, pharmaceuticals, food service, energy, shipping, telecommunications, technology, energy and SPACs, among others.
+Mr. Berkaw has represented clients in a diverse range of industries, including banking, manufacturing, retail, consulting, pharmaceuticals, food service, energy, shipping, telecommunications, technology, Fintech, and digital currency mining, among others.

 Prior to joining the Firm, Mr. Berkaw was previously associated with White & Case LLP, Jones Day and Linklaters LLP.
 He received his J.D. from Columbia University and his B.A. from the University of Michigan.
 He is admitted to practice in the State of New York.